 MRED applicants are required to have a minimum of two years full-time work experience following completion of the bachelors degree.
 Experience must be in real estate or a closely related field.
 Students who have worked directly with real estate assets – such as development, construction, architecture, city planning, commercial real estate finance, commercial real estate brokerage, or real estate law – are best-prepared for the Dollinger MRED program.

 - Perform operations on ranges

 - Create a basic cash flow statement

 - Create, format, and modify charts

-Students are required to have and know how to comfortably use a laptop computer.
+Students are required to have a laptop computer.
 The standard platform used in the MRED program is the PC.
-Students are welcome to use a Mac though their system must to be able to operate Windows software.
-All students will need access to Word, PowerPoint, and Excel.
+Students are welcome to use a Mac, though their system must to be able to operate Word, PowerPoint, and Excel.